Big Jay McNeely: Biography

 Thanks to his flamboyant playing, called "honking," McNeely remained popular through the 1950s and into the early 1960s, recording for the Exclusive, Aladdin, Imperial, Federal, Vee-Jay, and Swingin' labels.
 But despite a hit R&B ballad, "There's Something on Your Mind," (1959) featuring Little Sonny Warner on vocals, and a 1963 album for Warner Bros.
 Records, McNeely's music career began to cool off.
 He quit the music industry in 1971 to become a postman.
 However, thanks to an R&B revival in the early 1980s, McNeely left the post office and returned to touring and recording full-time, usually overseas.
 His original tenor sax is enshrined in the Experience Music Project in Seattle, and he was inducted into the Rhythm and Blues Music Hall of Fame.

 In 1989, Big Jay McNeely was performing with Detroit Gary Wiggins (European Saxomania Tour II) at the Quasimodo Club in West Berlin the night the Berlin Wall came down, "and Cold War legend has it that they blew down the Berlin Wall in 1989 with earth-shaking sonic sax torrents outside the Quasimodo Club in West Germany".
 McNeely and Wiggins toured in Germany and Italy with The International Blues Duo, Johnny Heartsman, Daryl Taylor (who worked with Arnett Cobb and Archie Bell & The Drells), Roy Gaines, Christian Rannenberg, Donald Robertson, Billy Davis Jr., "Hyepockets" Robertson, and Lee Allen.

 Big Jay McNeely regularly performed at the International Boogie Woogie Festival in The Netherlands, and recorded an album with Martijn Schok, the festival's promoter, in 2009.
 The album was entitled Party Time, and one track from the album, "Get On Up and Boogie" (Parts 1, 2, and 3)", was featured on the vintage music compilation This is Vintage Now (2011).

 He died in Moreno Valley, California, on September 16, 2018, of prostate cancer, at the age of 91.

 Style

-McNeely was credited with being the most flamboyant performer out of the saxophone honkers.
+Big Jay McNeely was credited as a performer in the saxophone honkers, with wild stage antics that led to equally wild crowds.
+"Shouters and stompers" like McNeely and Louis Jordan have been called "the forgotten fathers of rock 'n' roll".

+Speaking in his sixties, McNeely said, "As time went on, they took my style, put a voice on it and it went from rhythm 'n' blues to rock 'n' roll.
+They could market that in the white market."